zkonduit/ezkl/README.md

 - If you have any questions, we'd love for you to open up a discussion topic in [Discussions](https://github.com/zkonduit/ezkl/discussions).
 Alternatively, you can join the ✨[EZKL Community Telegram Group](https://t.me/+QRzaRvTPIthlYWMx)💫.

+- For more technical writeups and details check out our [blog](https://blog.ezkl.xyz/).

 - To see what you can build with ezkl, check out [cryptoidol.tech](https://cryptoidol.tech/) where ezkl is used to create an AI that judges your singing ... forever.

 ----------------------